Is Ford Motor Co (F) Set to Underperform? Analyzing the Factors

 Conclusion

 Considering Ford Motor Co's financial strength, profitability, and growth metrics, the GF Score highlights the firm's unparalleled position for potential underperformance.
-Investors seeking more robust investment opportunities can explore companies with stronger GF Scores using the GF Score Screen available to GuruFocus Premium members.
+Investors seeking more robust investment opportunities may consider exploring other companies with stronger GF Scores using the following screener link: GF Score Screen.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.